- GRADUATE STUDIES

 The Division of Behavioral Sciences offers majors in anthropology, criminal justice, education, psychology, and social work and counseling.
-Minors are available in anthropology, criminal justice, psychology and sociology.
+Minors are available in anthropology, criminal justice, forensic psychology, intelligence and security studies, psychology and sociology.

 The department is oriented exclusively around undergraduate students and their needs.
 Students explore the dimensions of their interest in anthropology and archaeology while working with their advisers to custom-design their own concentrations within the major.
 Franklin Pierce students are seriously committed to anthropology and archaeology.
 They provided the impetus for starting New Hampshire's first chapter of Lambda Alpha, the National Anthropology Honors Society.

 Integrated coursework in criminal justice is organized around careers in law enforcement, corrections, and court work.
 Our program of criminal justice study is also deeply rooted in the liberal arts.
 Faculty seek to produce graduates who enter the criminal justice field or graduate school with an appreciation of gender, religious, racial, cultural and ethnic differences, and an ability to think critically and follow ethical standards.
 We want our students to be inquisitive and to work towards constructive change.

 Teacher Education programs are offered in Elementary Education, Art Education, Biology Education, English Education and Social Science Education.
 Interested candidates apply for admission to a certification program after completing 12 credits at the University.
 In addition to the certification, program students must complete an academic major.
 Our program provides select students with small class size and individualized attention.
 Education faculty work closely with certification students throughout their academic experience.